 - The county's roads enable people and businesses to undertake their daily activities in a manner which does not hinder the ability of communities served by the network to prosper or lead to undue environmental degradation. - While the overarching policy objective is to reduce carbon-based travel, it is imperative that the existing road network is maintained and developed to meet the future social and economic needs of Orkney.
 Indeed, the Scotland Route Map to achieve a 20% reduction in car kilometres by 2030 does not aim to eliminate all car use, it recognises that would not be realistic or fair, especially for journeys undertaken by disabled people or in rural areas where sustainable travel options may not always be available or practical.
-Instead, the Route Map encourages all of us to reduce our overreliance on cars wherever possible and identifies four key behaviours: - making use of sustainable online options to reduce your need to travel; - choosing local destinations to reduce the distance you travel; - switching to walking, wheeling, cycling or public transport where possible; and - combining a trip or sharing a journey to reduce the number of individual car trips made, if car remains the only feasible option. - A Roads and Paths Repairs and Renewals Fund of £2.1m (during 2021/22 and 2022/23 financial year) was established from the Strategic Reserve Fund to progress with road and footpath maintenance and improvements to address particular issues of poor condition and degradation.
-Additional funding is required to maintain existing assets and minimise degradation of infrastructure.
+Instead, the Route Map encourages all of us to reduce our overreliance on cars wherever possible and identifies four key behaviours: - making use of sustainable online options to reduce your need to travel; - choosing local destinations to reduce the distance you travel; - switching to walking, wheeling, cycling or public transport where possible; and - combining a trip or sharing a journey to reduce the number of individual car trips made, if car remains the only feasible option. - Further development and improvements to path and cycle networks are required across the county to encourage the uptake of active and sustainable travel, particularly for purposeful journeys, (i.e. to work) as opposed to short journeys made by car.